paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

-- Validators request candidates as soon as they are advertised, but do not import the statements until the candidate is part of the hypothetical frontier, and do not re-advertise or acknowledge until the candidate is considered both backed and part of the hypothetical frontier.
+- Validators request candidates as soon as they are advertised, but do not import the statements until the candidate is part of the hypothetical frontier, and do not re-advertise or acknowledge until the candidate is considered both backable and part of the hypothetical frontier.
 - Note that requesting is not an implicit acknowledgement, and an explicit acknowledgement must be sent upon receipt.